+In Fig.~\ref{fig:appendix_rank_ablation}, we investigate how SFO’s performance varies with model capacity by varying the LoRA rank.
+SFO exhibits robust performance with respect to rank variation, and we adopt rank $16$ as our base setting as it balances expressiveness and efficiency.
+Notably, \underline{SFT-additional} shows little performance change across different ranks, indiciating that positive data alone cannot introduce additional meaningful signal for training. \underline{Self-Play} shows limited impact across different ranks due to the insufficient number of target pairs with meaningful differences.
+In contrast, SFO with CDNS consistently outperforms others across all ranks, showing steady improvements in subject fidelity without significant losses in text alignment, owing to the abundance of meaningful negatives.
+This highlights the effectiveness of comparative learning in SFO with CDNS-generated negative targets, demonstrating its benefits that extend beyond model capacity when compared to simple supervised fine-tuning or na\"ive Self-Play.

-\paragraph{Additional LoRA} As shown in Tab.~\ref{tab:appendix_add_lora}, directly fine-tuning the SFT LoRA with the SFO objective does not lead to performance improvement under the same number of fine-tuning iterations (300 iterations), and only shows some effectiveness after significantly longer training (1500 iterations).
+\paragraph{Additional LoRA} For more fair comparison, we conduct an ablation study which directly fine-tuning the SFT LoRA with the SFO objective, resulting in no performance improvement, as shown in Tab.~\ref{tab:appendix_add_lora}.
 This implies that our SFO fine-tuning complements SFT—which implicitly mimics the target data by referencing the subject image—and benefits from an additional LoRA module for effective knowledge integration.
 Using a separate LoRA module for SFO also allows an additional advantage, which provides independent control over model capacity only for subject fidelity optimization.